moh3n9595/persian-figlet/CONTRIBUTING.md

 When contributing to Persian Figlet, keep in mind:

 - Persian text is written right-to-left (RTL)
-- Letters have different forms based on their position in words
+- Chars have different forms based on their position in words
-- Some letters don't connect to following letters
+- Some chars don't connect to following chars
-- Proper spacing between disconnected letters is important
+- Proper spacing between disconnected chars is important
 - Visual balance and readability in ASCII art form

 ## Questions?